 We aren’t sure about how the enemies will hear the song, and mainly we don’t know if they can give Lucio’s position away or not.
 If that is the case, they will be surely used to play mind games on your opponent and to create more outplaying opportunities.
 If you wonder how well Lucio will perform, be sure to check our incoming Overwatch tier list!

 Mercy and Zenyatta

-His abilities are really unique: he is a long range damage dealer that hunts down his prey climbing on walls, tracking them with his arrows and lastly shooting them through walls and other obstacles.
+His abilities are really unique: he is a long-range damage dealer that hunts down his prey climbing on walls, tracking them with his arrows and lastly shooting them through walls and other obstacles.
 Yeah, you read it correctly: he has the ability to damage any coward that hides behind a wall.
-You can’t escape our favourite so easily, silly.
+You can’t escape our favorite so easily, silly.

 Of course, this hero has a really high skill cap, as he really depends on positioning and having a clean sight of his enemy to chase them and finish them off.
 He is a real beast with his bow, and has great mobility on top of that, adding a lot of outplaying opportunities despite his squishiness and lack of other defenses.
 It’s almost an unwritten rule that the character with the most outdated weapon is the deadliest, and Hanzo knows that for sure.

 So we already described two “old school” heroes: a bowman and a gunman.
 Now we will show you something more futuristic and cyberpunk: Tracer, the time bender.
 This woman is the perfect assassin: she has an insane damage output, but her strength is in her mobility.
 Sure, her burst pistols are cool, her Pulse Bomb is terrifying (at the very least), and her damage in fights is insane, but what really defines her is the “time traveler” theme.